Spot Trading vs Perpetual Futures Trading: What Every Crypto Exchange Founder Needs to Know

 It’s time to clear up the confusion.

-Let’s break down the key differences between spot trading and perpetual futures, not just on how they look, but how they work behind the scenes.
+Let’s break down the key differences between perpetual vs spot trading, not just on how they look, but how they work behind the scenes.

 These are the critical decisions your exchange must get right to satisfy users while keeping control of risk.